sauravraghuvanshi/azure-docs-powershell/Az/Az.Resources/New-AzADServicePrincipal.md

 Create service principal with existing application

-### Example 3: Create application with display name and associated new service principal with it
+### Example 3: Create application with display name and associated new service pincipal with it
 ```powershell
 PS C:\> New-AzADServicePrincipal -DisplayName $name
 ```